 Description

-This book presents Assignment, Sequencing, and Comparison (ASC) as the fundamental operations by which the subconscious mind organizes information and prioritizes objectives.
+Assignment, Sequencing, and Comparison (ASC) presents the fundamental operations by which the subconscious mind organizes information and prioritizes objectives.
 Through ASC, perception becomes understanding, value becomes motivation, and behavior becomes the product of systematic internal processes rather than mystery or intuition.

-Assignment attaches meaning to objects: cause, effect, value, truth, and falsehood.
+Assignment attaches meaning to objects: cause, effect, value, true and false.

 Sequencing organizes these assignments into structures that represent motion, explanation, and prediction.

-Comparison Evaluates possible objectives by weighing anticipated feelings, required energy, potential consequences, and consistency with one’s standards.
-Sequences are compared to known sequencing to establish meaning (when an object is another object), create assignments of true and false through contradiction, and calculate probability through evaluations of objects and sequences.
+Comparison evaluates possible objectives by weighing anticipated feelings, required energy, potential consequences, and consistency with one’s standards.
+Sequences are compared to known sequencing to establish meaning, create assignments of true and false through contradiction, and calculate probability through evaluations of objects and sequences.

 Together, these operations form a unified cognitive process that accounts for perception, belief formation, value creation, decision-making, and behavior.
 They function automatically and continuously, generating the conscious experience from underlying subconscious activity.

-My discovery of ASC began with an effort to understand denial—why people ignore, dismiss, or reject information even when it contradicts their interests or stated values.
-Over time, this investigation revealed not a single mechanism but an entire underlying architecture of cognition.
-Although my own experiences first brought these processes into focus, the framework itself stands independently of those experiences.
+ASC emerged from an investigation into denial — why people ignore, dismiss, or reject information even when it contradicts their interests or stated values — and expanded into a full account of the architecture beneath it.
+Although personal experience brought these processes into focus, the framework stands independently of those experiences.
 It describes mechanisms that operate universally across people, contexts, and cultures.

 A key element of ASC is the nature of value.
 All objectives are motivated by the anticipation of positive feelings or the avoidance of negative ones.
 These feelings arise from three primary sources:

-2. Ideas: meanings and conceptual associations that independently produce positive or negative feelings..
+Ideas: meanings and conceptual associations that independently produce positive or negative feelings.

 Standards deserve special attention.
 Moral standards apply universally and shape self-worth through notions of right and wrong.
 Non-moral standards apply only to the individual and shape identity.
 Both modify the value of possible actions by influencing how one will feel about oneself after acting.
-Seeing themself as something they like or dislike.
 This interaction between values, standards, self-worth, and objectives is a core component of human behavior and a major contribution of the ASC framework.

-Another central insight of ASC concerns consistency.
+Another central insight concerns consistency.
 The subconscious mind constantly attempts to maintain internal consistency across assignments and sequences.
-When inconsistencies arise, the subconscious generates resolving thoughts—sometimes welcomed, sometimes resisted.
+When inconsistencies arise, the subconscious generates resolving thoughts — sometimes welcomed, sometimes resisted.
 Denial emerges not from irrationality but from comparison: the anticipated loss of self-worth or disruption to one’s value structure can outweigh the value of resolving a contradiction.
 Understanding this mechanism clarifies why people resist certain ideas even in the face of overwhelming evidence.

 Reviews